qt-dork/ewie.online/content/about/index.md

----
-layout: layouts/base.njk
-eleventyNavigation:
+---js
+const eleventyNavigation = {
-  key: About Me
+	key: "About",
 	order: 3
+};
 ---

-# About Me
+# About

-I am a person that writes stuff.
+This whole site is on fire and you're asking about me?
+I guess I can consider myself honored.